chanosky/PetCircleExam/README.md

 1. The script has only been tested on a Windows 11 operating system.
 There may be compatibility issues when running the script on other operating systems such as MacOS, Linux, etc.

 2. CI/CD for this script was not yet set up.
+But I built a basic github actions workflow.

 It is important to keep these limitations in mind when using this script and to thoroughly test the script on different operating systems before using it.